-For a fuller discussion of the file system, see "The UNIX Time-Sharing System," by the present authors, to appear in the Communications of the ACM; a version is also available from the same source as this manual.
+For a fuller discussion of the file system, see "The UNIX Time-Sharing System," by the present authors.
 It may also be useful to glance through section II of this manual, which discusses system calls, even if you don't intend to deal with the system at that level.